sybilhoangRG/support.balsamiq.com/content/tutorials/multipleselection.md

 If you ever wanted to show more than one line selected in your lists, you've come to the right place.

-Balsamiq Mockups only supports single selection in list controls right now, but there are two easy ways to simulate multiple selection.
+Balsamiq only supports single selection in list controls right now, but there are two easy ways to simulate multiple selection.
 Watch the video below to see them in action, or read on.

 {{< yt 1EwG8o92yVs >}}